Interactive Brokers vs. Saxo

 • High account minimums

-Interactive Brokers is an excellent choice for investors who value low trading fees, comprehensive investment products, and a powerful trading platform.
-However, for those prioritizing a simpler platform or lower account minimums, Saxo Bank may be a better fit.
+Interactive Brokers customers generally value low trading fees, comprehensive investment products, and a interactive’s powerful trading platform.

 Service, Fees, and Customer Support